f4exb/sdrangel/sdrgui/readme.md

   - Device sets:
     - _Add source device set_: adds a new source (receiver) type device set to the device set stack (last position)
     - _Add sink device set_: adds a new sink (transmitter) type device set to the device set stack (last position)
-    - _Remove last device set_: removes the last device set from the device set stack
+    - _Remove last device set_: removes the last device set from the device set stack except the first one
+  - Feature sets:
+    - _Add feature set_: adds a new feature set
+    - _Remove last feature set_: removes the last feature set from the feature set stack except the first one
   - Window: presents the list of dockable windows.
 Check to make it visible.
 Uncheck to hide.
 These windows are:
     - _Sampling devices control_: control of which sampling devices is used and add channels
     - _Sampling devices_: the sampling devices UIs